Chevrotain/chevrotain/packages/website/docs/guide/resolving_lexer_errors.md

 To apply this optimization the first possible charCodes for **every** TokenType must be identified.

 This analysis is implemented using the [regexp-to-ast][regexp_to_ast] library.
-This library currently does not support the [unicode regexp flag][unicode_mdn] The impact is that the optimization described above would become disabled.
+This library currently does not support the [unicode regexp flag][unicode_mdn].
+The impact is that the optimization described above would become disabled.
-Lexing and Parsing will still work correctly, just slower...
+Lexing and Parsing will still work correctly, just slower.

 This issue can be **worked around** by explicitly providing a "[start_chars_hint][start_chars_hint]" property.